Language Generation with Replay: A Learning-Theoretic View of Model Collapse: Setup and Results

 \subsubsection{Generation in the Limit with Replay}

-This setting requires success only on example streams that eventually enumerate the entire support of the target hypothesis~(possibly interleaved with replay samples), with no pre-computed bound on the sample complexity.
+This setting requires success only on example streams that eventually enumerate the entire support of the target hypothesis~(possibly interleaved with replay examples), with no pre-computed bound on the sample complexity.

 \begin{definition} [Generatability in the limit with replay] An infinite replay sequence \(\br{x_t}_{t\geq 1}\) is an \emph{enumeration with replay} if it eventually reveals every \(x \in \supp{h}\).\footnote{ That is, for every $x\in\supp{h}$ there exists a finite $t\in\bN$ such that $x_t=x$. } A class \(\cH\) is \emph{generatable in the limit with replay} if there exists a generator \(\cG\) such that, for every \(h \in \cH\) and every enumeration with replay \(\br{x_t}_{t\geq 1}\), there exists \(t^\star\in\bN\) such that \(\cG(x_{1:s}) \in \supp h \setminus \bc{x_1,\ldots,x_s}\) for all \(s \geq t^\star\). \end{definition}